KPhong10th/Quant-Models/README.md

-Quant model practice showing examples of models (Black Scholes, MPT etc)
+Quant model practice showing examples of models (Black Scholes, MPT etc) and how to use them.